Berkeley-MDes/tdf-fa23-ollioll/README.md

 **Speculation**
 This anagram is pretty funny

 <img width="500" alt="Anagram" src="https://github.com/Berkeley-MDes/tdf-fa23-ollioll/blob/main/weekly-reports/week 5/Screen Shot 2023-09-28 at 6.29.59 PM.png">

 **Reflection**
-I'm not see the connections of whats possible yet.
+I'm not seeing the connections of whats possible yet.
 At least just from doing the tutorials

 ---